 In addition to our business, Continental Cement provides used recycling programs to the communities where we live and operate.
 Twice a year, we offer an oil and used paint (and paint-related materials) collection program.
 We also use yard waste in our emerging artificial soils project.

 And it’s our communities that help make us the industry environmental leaders we are today.
-In 2019, Our Davenport Plant renewed their Wildlife Habitat Council Silver Certification.
+In 2021, our Davenport Plant was awarded the Wildlife Habitat Council Gold Certification.
 The plant has been WHC certified since 2008, thanks to volunteers and local first responders who have helped make this site more sustainable.
 The Hannibal Plant has been approved for the Adopt a Highway program, to maintain the two-mile stretch of Highway 79 in front of the plant.